Brief Description of the Wasatch Mountain Club

 Revenues are acquired through annual member dues and donations, publications, lodge rentals, entertainment, boating fees, investment income, and other miscellaneous sources.
 Expenses entail costs of lodge operations, publication of The Rambler, office administrative expenses (rent, phones, etc), activity support (for entertainment and boating), equipment, conservation and taxes.

 It is the philosophy of the Club that activities are financially self-supporting through fees paid by users.
-Besides paying for ongoing operations and The Rambler, member dues are allocated as follows: 19% to the lodge and 10% to conservation.
+Besides paying for ongoing operations, The Rambler, and occasional Wasatch Mountain Lodge rentals, 10% of member dues are allocated to conservation.